w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 retained and to delete it if necessary.

 ### 6 [Do the features in your specification expose information about the underlying platform to origins?](https://www.w3.org/TR/security-privacy-questionnaire/#underlying-platform-data)
-If we map "platform (browser)" to WoT Consumer and "origin" to WoT Thing then the answer is no: WoT defines a TD for WoT Things, not WoT Consumers, so the exposure of information is from the "origin" to the "platform", not the other way around.
+If we interpret "platform (browser)" as the hardware/software platform running the implementation of the WoT Consumer and interpret "origin" as the WoT Thing the WoT Consumer is interacting with then the answer is no: WoT defines a TD for WoT Things, not WoT Consumers, so the exposure of any information is from the "origin" to the "platform", not the other way around.

-However, the *intent* of this question is whether a device associated with a private user can expose information about that device to an external entity, such as a company or organizationi, which may seek to capture data about the user.
+However, the *intent* of this question is whether a device associated with a "user" can expose information about that device to an external entity, such as a company or organization, which may seek to capture data about the user.

 This can indeed happen if a user chooses to make a Thing Description about a device they control available to an organization by sending it to them or giving them access rights.
 The design of Discovery, however, provides for access controls on mechanisms used to distribute such